hurrialice/cs109/index.md

 - to predict the probability that a loan will be fully returned plus interest rate by the end of the due date when the loan just be proved by lending company

-- use the probilities from (1) to calculate ROI
+- use the probilities from (1) to calculate Return on Investment (ROI), where ROI is a performance measure used to evaluate the efficiency of an investment or compare the efficiency of a number of different investments.
+ROI tries to directly measure the amount of return on a particular investment, relative to the investment’s cost.

 - compare predicted ROI with true ROI to see the benefit of our model (profit)